sola-st/CMI-Finder/README.md

 1. [In our shared docker](#docker-setup)
 2. [As a pyhon package through command line](#python-package-setup)

-Then you can refer to [Usage](#usage) instruction on how to use our framework.
+Then you can refer to [Usage](#usage) instructions on how to use our framework.
-Finally, in [Data Folders](#data-folders) you find an overview of the shared data that come with this artificat.
+Finally, in [Data Folders](#data-folders) you find an overview of the shared data that come with this artifact.

 ## Docker setup
 Before you start this setup, make sure docker is installed on your host machine.
 If not, please refer to: https://docs.docker.com/get-docker/

 ### Step 1: Load image
-Load the docker image that we share in the folder dockers at the root of repository.
+Load the docker image that we share in the folder dockers at the root of the repository.
 ```
 docker image load -i ./dockers/cmi.image
 ```